I am a woman of words: writer, editor, instructor and lecturer.

 My earliest memories are of stories, stories that my grandfather told me on our walks in the mountains.
-He told me about his childhood: getting the strap on his first day of grade one after being accused of kicking a girl in the cloakroom and responding to his teacher’s accusation with, “You’ll rue this day.”
+He told me about his childhood growing up in Vancouver: getting the strap on his first day of grade one after being accused of kicking a girl in the cloakroom and responding to his teacher with, “You’ll rue this day.”
 His days spent hunting pheasants with a slingshot (for his mother’s stew pot) in the forest along False Creek.
 And his pet screech owls: Morley, Fezzywig and Scrooge.
 There were other stories too, and it seems to me that these stories somehow shaped me into who I am and who I want to be.

-Over the years, I’ve written for periodicals, weeklies, online publications, and anthologies.
+Over the years, I’ve written for textbooks, periodicals, weeklies, online publications, and anthologies.
 For a partial listing, see my Bibliography.
-In 2013 I completed my MA in Environmental Education and Communication through Royal Roads University, and I now teach in the Bachelor of Communication Studies program at MacEwan University.
+In 2013 I completed my MA in Environmental Education and Communication through Royal Roads University, and I now teach in the Bachelor of Communication Studies program at MacEwan University in Edmonton.
 My book, Weaving a Malawian Sunrise: A Woman, A School, A People, was released by the University of Alberta Press in November 2015.

 I continue to believe in the power of story.
 I love to read, and I love to write.
 Through my website and through my writing, I hope to share my passion with you.